ami-zou/Memory-Card-Game/README.md

 Now enjoy playing the game!

 ## Rules
-By default there are 4 players
+By default there are 4 players.
-Each player take terms in picking two cards
+Each player take terms in picking two cards.
-Only scores when the two cards match perfectly, and this player can continue playing, otherwise, will switch to the next player.
+Only scores when the two cards match perfectly, and this player can continue playing, otherwise, these two cards will face down and the game will switch to the next player - everyone needs to memorise the cards in order to score!
 All scores are recorded in the board.

 * Not matched (nothing matching ➡️ not scoring, switch to next player)
 ![alt text](https://github.com/ami-zou/Memory-Card-Game/blob/master/screenshots/Unmatched.png)